 Asian Neighborhood Design (AND)

 Note: In 2002, Asian Neighborhood Design (AND) began the final stages of a significant transformation.
-A new structure and leadership were forming.
-Therefore, the following information is more a summary of what AND used to be.
+Therefore, the following information is more of a summary of what AND used to be.
 Asian Neighborhood Design (AND) was one of the boldest and most successful initiatives in community design.
-See sectoral transition report (here).

 “Through it all, AND has remained what it was in 1973 – a neighborhood revitalization and housing renovation program committed to fighting poverty among recovering substance abusers, and imparting solid work habits to ex-felons, ex-gang members, and long-term welfare recipients in the San Francisco/Oakland area.
 Although the organization has developed and grown in response to economic changes, the policy environment, and its own clientele, it has retained its distinctive approach to the labor market issues of its chosen sector – an approach based on a comprehensive, needs-centered model of poverty alleviation.”Asian Neighborhood Design A Case Study of a Sectoral Employment Development Approach

 A.N.D. was founded in 1973 by Asian-American architecture students from the University of California, Berkeley.
 It focused on design services for a large number of emerging nonprofit organizations.

 It has evolved into several programs – Architecture and Planning, Community Resources and Education, Employment Training Center, Housing and Community Development, and many others.
 The founders are Maurice Lim Miller, Executive Director, Harry Ja Wong, Director of Architecture, and Tom Jones, Director of Development.
 Then, the office was on Bush Street in the Tenderloin area.
 Their offices are located on Ellis Street on the first floor of an affordable housing project.